If you want a

 Boost Control, so you will need to add a preferred (for greater boost)

-Adjustable Boost Valve, ignoring computer control of boost.
+adjustable boost valve, ignoring computer control of boost.
 I prefer the

-Gillis Valve found at www.boostvalve.com.
+Gillis valve found at

 You